ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### 1.0.9

- - fixed bug not showing item order in set by set highlight mode
+ - fixed bug not showing item order in set by set highlight mode in quad tabs
+ - fixed bug when entering accountname or league with spaces

 #### 1.0.8